raphaelhoffmann/tutorials/README.md

 }
 ```

-We give larger weights to classes of larger locations.
+We give larger weights to classes of larger locations; for details see (application.conf)[application.conf].

 Next, we would like to give a preference to subsequently mentioned cities that
 are close to each other in geographic distance.